LEARN MORE ABOUT

 In 2013, HVS Engineering Pte Ltd developed a chemical-free water treatment system with A-Star IMRE and has been certified by the Singapore Green Building Council with SGBC 4 ticks since 2019 under the category Cooling Tower Water Treatment—Physical Devices (HVS-ECA System – Chemical-Free Water Treatment) which is suitable for open loop and closed loop water distribution systems.
 HVS has maintained constant efforts to improve our product efficacy and aspires to realise the benefits of sustainable water savings through smart technology.

 In 2016, HVS Engineering Pte Ltd embarked on the development of a HVS-RBQ System (Rapid Bacteria Quantification System) with A-Star IMRE for the development of a rapid test kit for TBQ (Total Bacteria Quantification) and TLD (Total Legionella Detection).
-Extensive lab-based optimization and site validation on the bacterial load in cooling tower waters have been conducted over the past years.
+Extensive lab-based optimisation and site validation on the bacterial load in cooling tower waters have been conducted over the past years.
 HVS has successfully developed Total Bacteria Quantification (TBQ) with a result outcome in 10 minutes.
 This TBQ testing protocol serves as a rapid tool to monitor the trend of the bacterial load over time and can be used as an early warning signal if a sudden upsurge of bacterial infestation occurs.

 Currently, we are seeking further research collaboration with \ SIT (Singapore Institute of Technology) and NTU (Nanyang Technological University) to develop a rapid detection kit for legionella in cooling tower water that can yield a “YES or NO” and semi-quantification result outcome within 10 minutes.
 This rapid legionella qualitative “YES or NO” legionella test is meant to be a quick water quality test in Singapore on the water quality basin samples before being sent to an accredited lab for the standard culture plate test (HPC) and Legionella for validation.
 The accredited lab tests of HPC and Legionella will serve as official test reports to be submitted to the NEA as required by law.